tutek1/DTLabs/08_UI/lab08.md

 ```

 > aside positive
-> Making the malware fly towards the HUD was not covered here, you can look at the tween code in `collectible.gd` for more details.
+> Making the malware fly towards the HUD was not covered here.
+You can look at the tween code in `collectible.gd` for more details.

 ## Bonus: Hide the `CollectibleCounter`
 Duration: hh:mm:ss

-As a bonus exercise I would like to implement the `CollectibleCounter` to **move down below the screen** when the player doesn't pick up any traces for a while.
+As a bonus exercise, I would like to implement the `CollectibleCounter` to **move down below the screen** when the player doesn't pick up any traces for a while.

 ### Setup

 #### Reference
-First, we need to have a reference to the whole `CollectibleVBox`, that represents the whole counter.
+First, we need to have a reference to the whole `CollectibleVBox`, which represents the whole counter.

 1. **Right-click** the `CollectibleVBox` node and **select** the `Access as Unique Name` option
 2. **Add** a reference to it by **CTRL + drag** to script or **copy** this line: